 When a query performed on Google implies local results should be shown, the search engine populates a map pack of 3 local results.
 The map pack has many other names, including “local pack,” or the “Google 3-pack.”

-If you own or operate a business that caters to your local community, chances are you qualify to get a Google My Business listing.
-A quality Google My Business listing can get you one step closer to being added to a local pack.
+If you own or operate a business that caters to your local community, chances are you qualify to get a Google Business Profile.
+A quality Google Business listing can get you one step closer to being added to a local pack.

-In this guide, we’ll explore the best way to add your business on Google My Business and offer some tips to increase your local rankings.
+In this guide, we’ll explore the best way to add your business on Google Business Profile and offer some tips to increase your local rankings.

 Back in March 2021, Google noted that there are more than 2 billion visits to local websites each month.
 That’s a lot of website traffic.

 If you’re a small business owner, your #1 driver of new business is likely going to be referrals.